This is a surprisingly easy DIY…not a whole lot of instructions needed.

-- Buy a serving bowl that you can fit your hands in (you will look silly taking bowls off store shelves and sticking your hands in them—just like I did for several months).
+This is probably the hardest part!
+I wasn’t looking for specific measurements, just one that looked good and that you can fit your hands in (you will look silly taking bowls off store shelves and sticking your hands in them as if you were washing—just like I did for several months 😀 ).

-What you use to cut the hole will depend on the material the bowl is made out of; ours is porcelain, so we used a carbide grit hole saw (examples here–affiliate links).
+What you use to cut the hole will depend on the material the bowl is made out of.
+Ours is porcelain, so we used a carbide grit hole saw (examples here–affiliate links).